-Accessibility is a term that gets thrown around a lot in web design, but what does it mean for email marketing?
-It comes down to some simple changes you can make in your content to remove barriers for subscribers with disabilities.
+Accessibility is a term often used in web design, but what does it mean for email marketing?
+It comes down to simple changes you can make in your content to remove barriers for people with disabilities.

-In this article, you'll learn some best practices for making your campaigns accessible and usable for all your subscribers.
+In this article, you'll learn best practices for making your content accessible and usable for all recipients.

 We understand that you're busy, and this can sound like more work.
-So, does accessibility in email really matter?
+So, does accessibility in marketing really matter?
 In short, yes.